Blog

 If you have a standard golf cart (under 20 mph), Florida law does not require insurance.
 However, insurance is strongly recommended because golf cart owners face unlimited liability under Florida’s dangerous instrumentality doctrine.
 If your golf cart qualifies as an LSV (20-25 mph), you must carry at least $10,000 in PIP and $10,000 in PDL insurance.

-Can I get a DUI on a golf cart?
+Can you really get a DUI while driving a golf cart?

 Yes.
 Florida’s DUI law applies to golf carts because they are classified as motor vehicles.
 The penalties are the same as for a standard DUI, including fines up to $1,000, jail time, license suspension, and mandatory DUI school.
 Subsequent offenses carry increasingly severe penalties, including felony charges.

-Who is liable for a golf cart accident?
+Who is held responsible for a golf cart accident?

 Multiple parties can be liable, including the golf cart driver, the golf cart owner (even if not driving, under Florida’s dangerous instrumentality doctrine), another motor vehicle driver, the golf course or property owner, the municipality, or the golf cart manufacturer.
 Florida’s comparative negligence system allows multiple parties to share fault.

-How much is a golf cart accident claim worth?
+How is the value of a golf cart accident claim calculated?

 The value depends on your specific injuries and circumstances.
 Minor injury claims may settle for $10,000 to $50,000, while serious injury cases can reach $200,000 to over $1,000,000.
 Catastrophic injuries have resulted in verdicts exceeding $50 million.
 Factors include medical costs, lost wages, pain and suffering, the severity of negligence, and available insurance coverage.

 Injured in a Golf Cart Accident?
-Injury LawStars Can Help.
+We Can Help.

 Golf cart accidents are more dangerous than most people realize, and navigating the legal aftermath can be overwhelming.
 At Injury LawStars, our golf cart accident lawyers understand what you are going through.
 Attorney Katie Miller has been an injury victim herself.
 She turned that experience into a mission: fighting for people who are hurt and holding negligent parties accountable.